About the artists

 Layne Waerea (Ngāti Wāhiao, Ngāti Kahungunu, Pākehā) is an artist and educator interested in site-specific, socio-legal performance to video and photograph, and related performance writing and presentation.
 Recent work includes Māori Love Hotel (2020, Auckland), But what if someone wanted to sue a river?
 (2019, panel presentation AAANZ) and an ongoing participatory project – the chasing fog club (Est. 2014).

-Maureen Lander
+Maureen Lander MNZM

 Maureen Lander (Ngāpuhi, Te Hikutū) is a multi-media installation artist whose work has contributed significantly to the recognition of weaving in a contemporary art context.
-Her artwork draws inspiration from woven fibre taonga in museum collections as well as from contemporary installation art.
-She first began learning cloak-making skills from noted Māori weaver Diggeress Te Kanawa, and spent many years researching and teaching Māori Material Culture at Auckland University.
+Her artwork draws inspiration from woven fibre taonga in museum collections, as well as from installation art practices.
 As an artist, Maureen is committed to innovation in a way that is deeply collaborative.
-Since her retirement from university teaching she has worked with or mentored contemporary artists and weaving groups in the wider community.
-Lander received Ngā Tohu ā Tā Kingi Ihaka Award from Te Waka Toi in 2019 and was made a Member of the New Zealand Order of Merit in 2020.
-In 2022 she was made a distinguished alumnus by the University of Auckland and was awarded an Arts Foundation Laureate Award.
+Over recent years she has worked with or mentored a number of contemporary artists and weaving groups in the wider community.
+She has received wide recognition for her work including an Arts Laureate award in 2022.

 Mick Douglas